 - Discount Loan Initiatives: - Provides Lenders with the ability to offer alternative interest rates under the Community Fix Up loan program using leveraged funds to buy down the current program rate. - Minnesota Housing reimburses the Lender for the loan principal and processing fee.
-The loan is serviced at the rate and payment amount indicated on the Fix Up Loan Note. - Value Added Services: - The Lender provides value-added services or partners with non-profit or governmental organizations offering value-added services to address community needs. - Loan Loss Reserve Fund: - The Lender is able to fund a Loan Loss Reserve as approved by Minnesota Housing.
+The loan is serviced at the rate and payment amount indicated on the Fix Up Loan Note. - Value Added Services: - The Lender provides value-added services or partners with non-profit or governmental organizations offering value-added services to address community needs. - Loan Loss Reserve Fund: - o The Lender is able to fund a Loan Loss Reserve as approved by Minnesota Housing.

-6.02 Incentive Rate Energy Conservation and Accessibility Improvement Loans
+5.02 Incentive Rate Energy Conservation Loans

-Incentive Rate Energy Conservation and Accessibility Improvement Loans are eligible for reduced interest rates.
-The proceeds of these loans must be used exclusively for one or more of the following:
+Incentive Rate Energy Conservation Loans are eligible for reduced interest rates.
+The proceeds of these loans must be used exclusively for one or more of the following eligible energy conservation improvements as described in section 5.04 of this Procedural Manual.